Mormon spectrums of orthodoxy and practice: Internet communities

-Fearing that divulging any heterodoxy may result in stigmatization by mainstream LDS, some Mormons prefer anonymity.
+Fearing that divulging any heterodoxy may result in stigmatization by mainstream Latter-day Saints, some Mormons prefer anonymity.
 Many participate in Internet communities, where they can discuss their issues anonymously.

 New Order Mormons

 One such group refers to itself as the New Order Mormons, a name patterned on the term New Order Amish (Amish who maintain cultural ties to their religion while not accepting some of its core tenets).
-This is a group of Mormons and former Mormons who no longer believe at least some of the tenets of the LDS Church, but because of family or cultural ties do not choose to completely separate themselves from the faith.
+This is a group of current and former Mormons who no longer believe at least some of the tenets of the LDS Church, but because of family or cultural ties do not choose to completely separate themselves from the faith.

 Humanistic Mormonism

 Humanistic Mormonism is a movement of freethinkers, cultural Mormons, disfellowshipped or independents related to LDS Church and other Latter Day Saint groups that emphasize Mormon culture and history, but do not demand belief in a supernatural god, or the historicity of the Bible or the Book of Mormon.
-It is based on humanism and can be summarized in some points.